nus-cs1010/2324-s1/docs/vim-quick-lessons.md

 - To open another file, hit ++colon++ and then type in `e <filename>`
 - To find help on a topic, hit ++colon++ and then type in `help <keyword>`

-Other advanced features such as search-and-replace, changing preferences, splitting windows, opening new tabs, are also accessible from the `:` command.
+Other advanced features such as search-and-replace, changing preferences, splitting windows, and opening new tabs, are also accessible from the `:` command.

 The `:` command prompt supports ++control+p++ and ++control+n++ for navigating back and forth your command history, just like `bash`.
 It also supports ++tab++ for auto-completion.